agentevolution/wp-listings/readme.txt

 * Map
 * and more!

-Single listings display the custom data automatically with no need to insert shortcodes to display listing data.
-If it's entered, it will display on the page.

-Integrates with the [Genesis Agent Profiles](http://wordpress.org/plugins/genesis-agent-profiles/) plugin to display the listing agent(s).
+= Enhanced Theme Compatibility =

+While we would love for you to use one of our Equity themes with IMPress Listings, we have made it easier to work with your favorite WordPress themes.
+The plugin now allows custom page wrappers to better fit your theme.

+= Contact Forms =

-Single listings include a contact form for visitors to inquire about a property, or the form can be replaced with your own form plugin shortcode.
+Listing pages include a contact form for visitors to inquire about a property, or the form can be replaced with your own form plugin shortcode.

-Allows for any number of custom single listing templates to be created and displayed on a per listing basis.

-Premium Single Listing Templates available at [agentevolution.com](http://www.agentevolution.com/product-category/listing-templates/).
+Save time by adding a contact form to all listings instead of one at a time.

+= Flair for Developers =

+A lot of developer goodies came in WordPress 4.4, including API support.
+Developers looking to use the latest WordPress tools will love IMPress Listings.

+We have built in WordPress API support for the listing post type and default taxonomies.
+This will allow skilled developers to create their own applications around listing content.

+There is also support for taxonomy featured images.
+Assign an image for active properties, solds, featured listings, neighborhoods, or an other taxonomy you should create.

+= Integration =
+Integrates with the [Genesis Agent Profiles](https://wordpress.org/plugins/genesis-agent-profiles/) plugin to display the listing agent(s).

 Feel free to contribute to this project on [Github](https://github.com/agentevolution/wp-listings).